-There are a total of 212 miles of bikeways in Saint Paul as of December 2022, including facilities owned and managed by agency partners.
-About 43% of the existing facilities throughout the city are separated, with bike lanes, shoulders, bike boulevards, and shared lanes composing an additional 57% of the bike network.
-The existing bicycle network is described by bikeway type at the right and identified in Figure 6 on page 51.
+There are a total of 218 miles of bikeways in Saint Paul as of December 2023, including facilities owned and managed by agency partners.
+About 42% of the existing facilities throughout the city are separated from drivers, with bike lanes, shoulders, bike boulevards, and shared lanes composing an additional 58% of the bike network.
+The existing bicycle network is de-scribed by bikeway type at the right and identi-fied in Figure 6 on page 51.
+This map is updat-ed yearly and posted on the City of Saint Paul biking webpage.